-The Ubuntu phone interface has been designed according to a philosophy called Suru.
+The Ubuntu interface has been designed according to a philosophy called Suru.

-Suru brings a precise yet organic structure to the Ubuntu interface, its sharp lines and varying levels of transparency evoke the edges and texture of paper.
+Suru brings a precise yet organic structure to the Ubuntu interface.
+The sharp lines and varying levels of transparency evoke the edges and texture of paper.
 All elements are placed deliberately, with the express aim of being easy for the user to identify and use.

 When using a small layout, the information and functionality is folded into a compact object that that can be refolded to expose different areas.
 As the layout size increases, the object can become progressively larger, allowing more of the information and functionality to be exposed at any one time.

 Origami has long been associated with good fortune and represents the visual style for the Ubuntu Phone.
 Origami folds are used to define the design.